 In some cases, restaurants and farms may have a fairly deep or serious commitment to one another, with the farm growing produce specifically requested by the chef, or the restaurant guaranteeing to buy a certain percentage (or even the entirety) of a crop.

-Like anything with some cachet to it, "farm-to-table" gets overused and definitely misused.
-I've even seen in on grocery store signs.
-And while those vegetables were grown on a farm and would, if they were purchased, be brought home and quite likely served and eaten on a table, that's not what the spirit behind "farm-to-table" means.
-The very fact that the food has stopped at the grocery store between being at the farm and getting to the table means that it is decidedly not "farm-to-table."
+Like anything with some cachet to it, farm-to-table gets overused and definitely misused.
+You will even see it on grocery store signs.
+While those vegetables were grown on a farm and would, if they were purchased, be brought home and quite likely served and eaten on a table, that's not what the spirit behind farm-to-table.
+The very fact that the food has stopped at the grocery store between being at the farm and getting to the table means that it is decidedly not farm-to-table.

-How can you know if something labeled "farm-to-table" really is?
-Anyone using the phrase "farm-to-table" should be able to name the specific farm(s) from which they are sourcing since they would have gotten the goods directly from that farm!
+How can you know if something labeled farm-to-table really is?
+Anyone using the phrase should be able to name the specific farm(s) from which they are sourcing.